Scenic Eclipse

-During the COVID-19 pandemic, Scenic Eclipse was in 'warm lay-up status' in the Port of Rijeka from May 2020 until June 2021 when it sailed to Saudi Arabia.
-The ship resumed scheduled passenger operations in January 2022.

 History

 Scenic Group founder and Chairman Glen Moroney decided to build Scenic Eclipse after being inspired by Paul Allen's Octopus yacht.
 The construction of the Scenic Eclipse began in 2017 but was delayed numerous times due to the bankruptcy of the building yard.
 The vessel finally entered service in August 2019.
 Scenic Eclipse has a gross tonnage of 17,545.